TanishkaMane/Netflix-Page/README.md

 # Netflix-Page
-////This is a Netflx homepage designed using HTML, CSS, Bootstrap and Javascript
+////This is a Netflix homepage designed using HTML, CSS, Bootstrap and Javascript